Lofelt/NiceVibrations/README.md

 The source code for Unity Editor plugin is available in `unity-editor-plugin`.
 Check the [README](./unity-editor-plugin/README.md) for more info.

+## Development

+An overview on how the code is structured can be seen in [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you would like to make changes, please read it as it will be an easier starting to point.

 ## Git rules